o3de/o3de.org/content/docs/user-guide/remote-content/update-a-remote-repository.md

 After running this command, the `repo.json` file will be modified so the information inside each `gem.json` file is included and the `sha256` archive file hash is correct.

-If a gem with the same name already exists in the `repo.json` but the version is different, the `gem.json` data from the new version will be added to the `versions_data` field.
+If a gem with the same name already exists in the `repo.json` but the version is different, the `gem.json` data from the new version will be added to the [`versions_data`](/docs/user-guide/programming/gems/manifest/#gemjson-manifest-contents) field.
 If a gem with the same name and version already exists an error will be printed and no changes will be made.
 Use the [`--update-gems` command](#updating-gem-information-in-a-remote-repository) to update existing `gem.json` information.

-See the [`o3de edit-repo-properties` CLI Reference](/docs/user-guide/project-config/cli-reference/#edit-repo-properties) for the complete list of options.

 {{< tip >}}
 After modifying remote repository contents, we recommend you [test the changes locally](#testing-o3de-remote-repository-changes) before uploading them to a public web server or GitHub.